davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/logging.md

-SBDG has simplified the setup of {pivotal-gemfire-name} logging.
+SBDG has simplified the setup of VMware GemFire logging.
 You need only declare the `org.springframework.geode:spring-geode-starter-logging` dependency on your Spring Boot application classpath.